An $\varepsilon$-regularity result with mean curvature control for Willmore immersions and application to minimal bubbling: Introduction

-Finally there exists a sequence of radii $\rho^t_k$, points $x^t_k \in \C$ converging to one of the $a^i$ such that up to conformal diffeomorphisms of $\R^3$ Here $\iota_{p_t}$ is an inversion at $p \in \zeta_t ( \s^2)$.
-The integer $\theta_t$ is the density of $\zeta_t$ at $p_t$. \end{theo} Theorem \ref{energyquandberriv} states an energy quantization for $W$, equality VIII.8 in \cite{bibenergyquant} offers in fact a stronger energy quantization for $E$.
+Finally, there exists a sequence of radii $\rho^t_k$, points $x^t_k \in \C$ converging to one of the $a^i$ such that up to conformal diffeomorphisms of $\R^3$ Here, $\iota_{p_t}$ is an inversion at $p \in \zeta_t ( \s^2)$.
+The integer $\theta_t$ is the density of $\zeta_t$ at $p_t$. \end{theo} While theorem \ref{energyquandberriv} states an energy quantization for $W$, equality VIII.8 in \cite{bibenergyquant} offers in fact a stronger energy quantization for $E$.
 The $a^i$ are the aforementioned concentration points and the $\eta_s$ and $\iota_{p_t} \circ \zeta_t$ are the bubbles blown on those concentration points.
-More precisely, the $\eta_s$ are the compact bubbles, and the $\iota_{p_t} \circ \zeta_t$ the non compact ones.
+More precisely, the $\eta_s$ are the compact bubbles, and the $\iota_{p_t} \circ \zeta_t$ the non-compact ones.
 Non-compact bubbles stand out as a consequence of the conformal invariance of the problem (see \cite{MR2876249} to compare with the bubble tree extraction in the constant mean curvature framework).
 One might notice that $W( \iota_{p_t} \circ \zeta_t)= W( \zeta_t) - 4 \pi \theta_t$, and deduce that if $W( \zeta_t) = 4 \pi \theta_t$, then the bubble $\iota_{p_t} \circ \zeta_t$ is minimal.
 This case, which we will refer to as \emph{minimal bubbling} will be of special interest to us in this article.
-Further if there is only one bubble at a given concentration point we will call the bubbling \emph{simple}.
-It has been shown in \cite{michelatclassifi} that (branched) Willmore spheres are necessarily inversions of minimal immersions.
-Consequently Willmore bubbles are inversions of minimal spheres.
-Works from Y. Li in \cite{MR3511481} (see also \cite{MR3843372}) ensure that compact simple bubbles cannot appear.
-Non-compact bubbling thus remains the only simple bubbling to consider, with minimal simple bubbling being a prominent example and the main subject of the present paper.
-We must remark we cannot a priori exclude non-compact non-minimal bubbling.
-Indeed one could imagine a minimal surface with a single branch point of order $n$ and $m>n$ simple ends without flux, inverted at the branch point to form a Willmore, but not minimal, bubble with a single end of order $n$.
-The existence of such bubbles must be considered a null-curve problema, and be treated with specific techniques.
+Further, if there is only one bubble at a given concentration point we will call the bubbling \emph{simple}.
+Figures \ref{scpm} and \ref{scpmbis} illustrate two a priori possible bubbling configurations: figure \ref{scpm} presents a simple minimal bubble, while figure \ref{scpmbis} displays a bubble tree.